yassourlab/GInGeR/README.md

 TODO - missing this part

-# Dependencies (should all be automatically included in the conda environment)
+# Dependencies

+GInGeR requires a 64-bit Linux system and conda (or miniconda).

 ### Python 3.10